Keep Learning Online

 Accessibility and Accommodations

 While we strive to ensure our online learning resources are accessible for all students, the law school student services office is well-equipped to help students with their individual accommodation needs when necessary and works closely with the Temple University Disability Resources and Services office.
-Law students in need of accommodations relating to a move to online learning should contact the law school Dean of Students, Jen Bretschneider (email@example.com).
+Law students in need of accommodations relating to online learning should contact the law school Dean of Students, Jen Bretschneider (firstname.lastname@example.org).

 Communicating and Collaborating with Professors and Classmates

 Email communication is a common way for students and faculty to communicate with each other around class topics.
 However, email volume can become a challenge that hinders rather than enables communication.
 The following tips can help keep email communication organized and effective:

 - To help your recipients, always use descriptive, but brief, subject lines for new messages to indicate the main purpose of your message.
 “Hello” and “Class tonight” are not good subject lines.

 - When replying to emails with multiple recipients, use Reply All unless you have a strong reason for removing message participants.
 If you remove participants in a reply, indicate in your message who you’ve removed from the thread and why.

 - Use BCC if you intend to send an email to many people but do not wish for them to reply all, or know who else has received the message.

 - Use tags and folders to organize your messages.